adam-lynch/back-of-your-hand/CONTRIBUTING.md

 If you'd like to exclude a certain street name from being selected (e.g. "alley"), you can edit [`app/source/utilities/exclusions.ts`](./app/source/utilities/exclusions.ts).

+# Set up project

+1. Run `npm install` at the root of the project.

 # Development

 This file contains project-level information.
 You probably also want to check out: